hypre-space/hypredrive/docs/usrman-src/input_file_structure.rst

        enabled: yes
        per_timestep: yes
        frequency: 0

+In embedded library mode, the same YAML block can be paired with object-scoped annotations such as ``HYPREDRV_AnnotateLevelBeginOn(h, 0, "timestep-3", -1)`` / ``HYPREDRV_AnnotateLevelEndOn(h, 0, "timestep-3", -1)`` instead of a timestep file.

    MGR cannot be fully defined by the ``mgr`` keyword only.
 Instead, it is also necessary to specify which types of degrees of freedom are treated as F points in each MGR level,